 This year, our timing couldn’t have been better.
 After getting hammered with winter storms throughout October and November, the Tetons experienced a pretty big lull in the weather patterns in late November.
 However, that changed just in time for us to touch down in Eastern Idaho, as the snow began to fly.
 New snows, short and cold high pressures, followed again by more snow, we certainly found what we were looking for.
 Thank you to Mittsy for the not to aid in setting a particular boot pack and thank you to Jason for the snow pack beta.
 Here is a short vid edit of the results……

-Scarpa’s 2013/14 Freedom SL Freeride Boot is probably the most diverse boot to hit the freerdie touring boot market yet.
+Scarpa’s Freedom SL is probably the most diverse boot to hit the freeride touring boot market yet.
 It is quite stiff for it’s incredibly lite weight, and really allows you to power a ski.
-Skinning and boot packing for hours up a couloir, and then shredding back down as if you were just dropped by a heli is the name of the game for this boot!
+Touring, boot packing, or just shredding around the resort; these activities and more are all well within the wheel house of this boot quiver in one!

 Marmot’s Great Scott Jacket is a new addition to their line of stylish shred wear.
 This jacket is light enough to take into the backcountry, but heavy enough to provide warmth while lapping your favorite lift at the resort.
 The price is right too!

 Volkl’s Two is a new addition to their big mountain line and it is playful!
 Stiff enough to drive through turns and stomp landings, but carries the pop and shape to accompany your bag of tricks for sure.
 And let me not forget to mention the float in pow!!